-The historic \$175 million gift from The Morningside Foundation will be transformational and will serve to propel UMass Chan to among an elite group of the nation's medical schools.
-This naming gift, along with powerful philanthropic support from a range of constituency groups, have greatly expanded our research capabilities, leading to a number of ground-breaking discoveries that have moved from the bench into the clinic.
-Philanthropy has also advanced our educational endeavors, increased financial aid offerings, grown the number of endowed chairs to more than 60, and secured funding for global and community initiatives.
+With strong philanthropic support from various constituency groups, we have greatly expanded our research capabilities, leading to a number of ground-breaking discoveries that have moved from the bench into the clinic.
+Beyond this, we have furthered UMMS's educational endeavors, increased financial aid offerings, grown the number of endowed chairs to 50, and secured funding for global and community initiatives.
 This noteworthy progress has been fueled, in large part, by our committed and growing group of philanthropic partners.

-As we look ahead.
-UMass Chan will capitalize on the momentum from the Pathways of Promise campaign.
-Indeed, we will launch a successor capital campaign during the years of this plan to help our institution realize IMPACT 2025's ambitious goals.
-With this as context, our Office of Advancement will expand fundraising capabilities as we continue efforts to transform the curriculum in new and innovative directions, bolster our world-class basic science programs, jumpstart our strategic emphasis on human genetics, and accelerate the development of life-saving therapeutics.
+As we look ahead, we will capitalize on the momentum from the Pathways of Promise campaign.
+Our Office of Advancement will expand fundraising capabilities as we continue efforts to transform the curriculum in new and innovative directions, bolster our world-class basic science programs; jumpstart our strategic emphasis on human genetics; and accelerate the development of life-saving therapeutics.
+Meeting these institutional needs will require focused efforts on building relationships with and securing transformational gifts from foundations and major donors, from both national and international sources.
+Our Office of Advancement envisions launching a new fundraising campaign during the years of this plan to help our institution realize the ambitious goals established in this strategic plan.